Fractal Images as Number Sequences I An Introduction: Examples

 \subsection{Dekking's Gosper-type curve}

-Dekking \cite{Dekk0} gave an extensive treatment for the method we have applied here, with a more versatile notation.
-We apply the following translation table for the items he used in his example (4.9).
+This curve was described by Dekking \cite{Dekk0} in $1982$; McKenna \cite{McK} found it in $1978$, called it ``E-curve'', but only published it in $1994$.
+Dekking gave an extensive treatment for the method we apply here, be it in another notation.
+We have the following translation table for the items he used in his example (4.9).